History of the Italian Republic: Berlusconi's third term (2008–2011)

 The 2009 L'Aquila earthquake caused the death of 308 persons and made about 65,000 homeless.
 Berlusconi made a point of honour of the reconstruction, although this was accompanied by criticisms, especially by the inhabitants of L'Aquila.
 The 35th G8 summit of 2009 was hastily moved from La Maddalena to L'Aquila in an effort to promote reconstruction.

 On 13 December 2009, Berlusconi was hit in the face with an alabaster statuette of Milan Cathedral after a rally in Milan's Piazza Duomo, suffering facial and teeth injuries.
 The attacker was found to have a history of mental illness but no previous criminal record.
 Between 2009 and 2010, Berlusconi was involved in a prostitution scandal leading to his divorce: he was revealed to having had close acquaintance with pre-18-year-old girls, and several call girls presented proofs of having had sex with him and having been paid for that.
 In one case, Berlusconi was accused of using his influence to obtain the release of a 17-year-old Moroccan girl, of his acquaintance, who was arrested for theft; Berlusconi pretended she was a close relative of Hosni Mubarak.

 In 2010, Berlusconi's party saw the splintering of Gianfranco Fini's new faction, which formed a parliamentary group and voted against him in a no-confidence vote on 14 December 2010.
 Berlusconi's government was able to avoid no-confidence thanks to support from sparse MPs, but lost a consistent majority in the lower Chamber.
 A controversial university reform was passed in late 2010 and carries the name of Education minister Mariastella Gelmini.
-Berlusconi's already low international credibility fell further in 2011 during the European sovereign-debt crisis.
+Berlusconi's already low international credibility fell further in 2011 during the Euro area crisis.
 Financial markets showed their disapproval through an unsustainable increase of spreads between Italian and German government bond yields.
 Berlusconi resigned in November 2011; he later blamed German chancellor Angela Merkel.